ikramel-hajri/Airflow-Stock-ETL/README.md

 ### Data Preprocessing
 - Converted the timestamp column to a datetime format.
-- Calculated a 10-period moving average for trend analysis.
+- Calculated the moving average for trend analysis.
 - Saved the preprocessed data as "processed_stock_data.csv."

 ### Uploading to Google Drive